SpaceX logo

 Partially reusable two-stage medium-lift launch vehicle.
 The world's most frequently launched orbital rocket.

-Operational since 2010 — 300+ successful missions, primary workhorse for commercial and government launches.
+Operational since 2010 and the primary workhorse for SpaceX commercial, civil, and national-security launches.

 Falcon Heavy